dchesterton/image/README.md

 $jpeg = JPEG::fromFile($filename);
 ```

-### Modify from raw bytes
+### Instantiate from bytes

-You can also instantiate objects from the raw bytes
+If you only have the raw bytes (from database, ImageMagick etc.) you can instantiate objects from them.

 ```php
 $data = ...